FGRibreau/node-request-retry/README.md

   maxAttempts: 5,   // (default) try 5 times
   retryDelay: 5000  // (default) wait for 5s before trying again }, function(err, response, body){
-  // this callback will only be called when the request succeeded or after maxAttempts.
+  // this callback will only be called when the request succeeded or after maxAttempts or on error });
-});
 ```